FortySource/forty_facets/README.md

   class MovieSearch < FortyFacets::FacetSearch
-    model 'Movie' # which model to search for text :title   # filter by a generic string entered by the user range :price, name: 'Price' # filter by ranges for decimal fields facet :year, name: 'Releaseyear', order: :year # additionally order values in the year field facet :studio, name: 'Studio', order: :name
+    model 'Movie' # which model to search for text :title   # filter by a generic string entered by the user scope :classics   # only return movies which are in the scope 'classics' range :price, name: 'Price' # filter by ranges for decimal fields facet :year, name: 'Releaseyear', order: :year # additionally order values in the year field facet :studio, name: 'Studio', order: :name